Frequently Asked Questions

 General operating grants support an organization's day-to-day expenses to enable it to carry out its mission.
 We will make general operating grants only to organizations whose mission aligns with our mission and help us achieve one or more of our goals.

-5. What is the difference between a funding opportunity and the Special Projects Program?
+5. What is the difference between the three different funding types?

 6. How much funding will the Foundation provide for my proposal?